 5.2 From Ho Chi Minh City (~ 170km)

 There is no train connection between Ho Chi Minh City and Can Tho.
 There is an international airport in Can Tho but no direct flight is operated between the two cities.
 So, you can travel by bus, taxi or private car/ van which takes around 4 hours.

 The cheapest way is by bus with some certified tourist bus companies such as: Phuong Trang (Futabus), Vu Linh, Thanh Buoi… The price is around US$ 5-8/ticket.
 Buses stop at Can Tho Bus Station and you’ll need to take a taxi or a motorbike to the city centre.
-As you come to Can Tho quite late, you can join our carefully-designed Can Tho City Tour and stay in here one night, and begin a visit to Cai Rang on the next early morning.
+As you come to Can Tho quite late, you can join our carefully-designed Can Tho City Tour and stay in here one night before start your visit to Cai Rang on the next early morning.

 A private car/ minivan will be, as always, definitely a great choice for every traveler to Mekong Delta’s largest city – Can Tho.
 It costs you more but provides you the most flexible itineraries, stops, photo opts… and you could reach to few other interesting places that you don’t on bus or taxi.
 Typical tours of Mekong Delta often include a visit to My Tho, Ben Tre or Cai Be along the way to Can Tho, it means you should book a trip that included services of a tour guide and a driver.